 Taking this course as a major means having 8 tutorials – i.e. a one-hour session each week, normally with students having prepared an essay, in English, in advance of the session.
 There is a good deal of freedom to structure the course according to the interests of the individual student within reasonable and challenging parameters, and decided in consultation with your tutor at St Edmund Hall.
 Visiting students may be taught as part of the undergraduate cohort at Oxford, in small groups with other visiting students, or individually.

-In the past Visiting Students have chosen to focus on a particular genre, ‘problem’ or set of questions (philosophical fiction, unreliable narrators, ‘realism’, the European city, etc), and have pursued this across a range of different texts and languages.
-Others have opted for diversity of theme as well as text, and simply chosen the books they most wanted to explore.
+Visiting Students may choose to focus on a particular genre, ‘problem’ or set of questions (philosophical fiction, unreliable narrators, ‘realism’, the European city, ‘what is justice?’ etc), and pursue these across a range of different texts and languages.
+Alternatively, they may opt for diversity of theme as well as text, and simply chosen the books they most want to explore.
 Students could also decide to focus on the work of one or two authors, and/or perhaps engage in some theoretical thinking about the grounds for comparison between different ‘national’ or linguistically inflected literatures: (almost) anything is possible!
 Students could, for example, choose a selection of German, French, and Russian texts to make up a major of 8 tutorials, or choose from one of the comparative courses outlined below.
-Students should contact the course convenor, Dr Alex Lloyd (firstname.lastname@example.org), to discuss their preferences before applying to the programme.
+Students should contact the course convenor, Dr Alex Lloyd (email@example.com), to discuss their preferences before applying to the programme.

 Here we have listed a range of possible books/authors – these should be thought of as a guide, and not a definitive or exhaustive list.
-Students should think of the study of each of these books as corresponding to a single week’s work, and consider their minor/major options accordingly.
+Students should think of the study of each of these primary texts as corresponding to a single week’s work, and consider their minor/major options accordingly.
+Tutors will issue guidance about secondary reading.

 - Rabelais, Gargantua and Pantagruel